Holographic tetraquarks and the newly observed $T_{cc}^{+}$ at LHCb: Abstract

 \section{Abstract}

-We propose to describe the heavy and exotic tetraquark state as a holographic molecule by binding the lightest heavy-light meson $(0^-, 1^-)$ multiplet to a flavored sphaleron in the bulk of the Witten-Sakai-Sugimoto model.
-The strongly bound tetraquark state emerges as an Efimov state with a binding energy that is comparable to that reported in recent lattice simulations and standard quark model estimates for bottom.
-Our construction finds charm and mixed charm-bottom tetraquark states to be also bound.
-The unique feature of these states stems from the fact that they are perhaps the first manifestation of the Efimov bound state mechanism in the hadronic world.
+We describe a heavy and exotic tetraquark state as a holographic molecule, by binding the lightest heavy-light meson $(0^-, 1^-)$ multiplet to a flavored sphaleron, in the bulk of the Witten-Sakai-Sugimoto model.
+Bound tetraquark states emerge as Efimov states in the heavy quark limit, with a binding energy for a charm tetraquark comparable to the $T_{cc}^+$ recently reported by the LHCb collaboration, but with a substantially smaller width, for a large but finite $^\prime$t Hooft coupling.
+Fixing the parameters of the model at the empirical mass of $T_{cc}^+$, allows for a prediction of the bindings of the undiscovered bottom-charm and bottom tetraquarks.